oconnor663/applied_crypto_2021_fall/pset2/readme.md

 rule, and I'm never going to break it in this class...except in the very next problem...

-**Input:** a list of hex-encoded ciphertexts to be decrypted, made with the nonce schedule described above
+**Input:** a list of hex-encoded ciphertexts to be decrypted, made with the same nonce schedule as in Problem 4

 **Output:** a list of decrypted plaintexts, all ASCII strings